 DB arrests Prof Abul Barkat in Tk297 crore corruption case

-In the past month, the government dismissed 27 NBR officers for their involvement in the movement, and some were sent on compulsory retirement for participating in the movement.
+In the past two months, the government dismissed 27 NBR officers for their involvement in the movement and sent some others into compulsory retirement for participating in the movement.

 On July 31, as many as 49 NBR officials were transferred.
 Among them, 25 are additional commissioners and 24 are joint commissioners.